Logical Interface Properties

 rate

-is the peak rate, in bps
+is the peak rate, in bits per second (bps)

-decimal number or as a decimal number followed by the abbreviation k
+decimal number or as a decimal number followed by the abbreviation

 (1000), m

-(1,000,000), or g
+(1,000,000), or

-You can also specify a value in cells per second by entering a decimal
+(1,000,000,000).
+You can also specify a value in cps by entering

-number followed by the abbreviation c
+a decimal number followed by the abbreviation c

-integer.
+positive integer.
 The bandwidth

 statement is valid for all logical

-interfaces, except multilink interfaces.
+interfaces except multilink interfaces.

-Configuring Interface Encapsulation on Logical Interfaces
+Configure Interface Encapsulation on Logical Interfaces

-- Understanding Interface Encapsulation on Logical Interfaces
+- Understand the Interface Encapsulation on Logical Interfaces

-Understanding Interface Encapsulation on Logical Interfaces
+Understand the Interface Encapsulation on Logical Interfaces

 The following restrictions apply to logical interface encapsulation: